crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 ## Configure the AppSec Component acquisition

-The AppSec Component works as a data-source by relaying the request's data to the security engine.
-We'll add this data-source similarly to other data-sources via an acquisition file.
+The AppSec Component acts as a data source, sending request data to the security engine.
+We'll connect this data source using an acquisition file, just like we do with other data sources.

 This can be done by editing `/etc/crowdsec/acquis.yaml` or adding a new YAML file in `/etc/crowdsec/acquis.d/`